pkshahid/employee_management_system/README.md

 5. To run tests `docker exec -it app-container python manage.py test` .

-6. Run `docker compose down` in terminal to stop the API
+6. Run `docker compose down` in terminal to stop the app

 ------------------------------------------------------------
 # Note: